How to Verify a Quantum Computation: Soundness

 \subsection{In the case of a computation run}

-Still using the notation of Sections~\ref{sec:simplifying-general} and~\ref{sec:conventions}, we now analyze soundness in the case of a computation run.
-First, we determine the effect of a bit flip on the measured qubit in the $\tgate$-gate gadget (Section~\ref{sec:effect-X-gate-output}), then we do the analysis for the case that the computation run consists in a single $\tgate$-gadget (Section~\ref{sec:soundness-T-gate-Paulis}); this is extended to full generality in Section~\ref{sec:soundness-computation-general}.
+Again using the preliminaries of \expref{Section}{sec:simplifying-general} and \expref{Section}{sec:conventions}, we now analyze soundness in the case of a computation run.
+First, we determine the effect of a bit flip on the measured qubit in the $\tgate$-gate gadget (\expref{Section}{sec:effect-X-gate-output}), then we do an analysis for the case that the computation run consists in a single $\tgate$-gate gadget (\expref{Section}{sec:soundness-T-gate-Paulis}).
+This is extended to full generality in \expref{Section}{sec:soundness-computation-general}, where we give a lower bound (as a function of the attack and of the underlying computation) on the probability that the verifier rejects in a computation run (see \expref{Lemma}{lem:acceptance-computation}).